harshsbais/Amazon-Price-Drop-Alert/README.md

 ### Why my script can't get price from Amazon?
 There may be two problem of it.

-1.Your ip was banned by Amazon
+* Your IP was banned by Amazon

-	Change your IP or wait for unban.
+	* Change your IP or wait for unban.

-2.The item selector changed
+* The item selector changed

 ### App-Format
 ![](./images/app.png)